Contact Dr Peter Fahmy

-Dr Peter Fahmy
+A/Prof Peter Fahmy

-Contacting Dr Peter Fahmy
+Contacting A/Prof Peter Fahmy Rooms

-Dr Peter Fahmy is an Interventional Cardiologist with rooms in Sydney at Bella Vista (Norwest) and Greater Western Sydney (Blue Mountains).
 If you need a referral and would like to make an appointment, please download the referral form by clicking this link.
 Once the form has downloaded please print it out and take it to your GP or doctor to complete.
-You can make your appointment today while waiting for a referral letter from your general practitioner or specialist.

-Norwest Rooms
+Norwest Location

-Dr Fahmy’s rooms are located on level 2, Building C, Medical Suite 203, at Norwest Private Hospital, Bella Vista.
+A/Prof Fahmy’s rooms are located on level 2, Building C, Medical Suite 203, at Norwest Private Hospital, Bella Vista.

-Katoomba Rooms
+Katoomba Location

 Send a message